mddub/everytrail_export/README.md

 If you have lots of photos but want to download only trip stories and GPS data, the `--skip-photos` option will make the download much faster.

+### --max-retries

+By default, the script will retry a failed request 5 times.
+If EveryTrail is being especially flaky, you can specify a higher value with the `--max-retries` option.

 ## Contact

 If you have any questions, or run into trouble running this script, please email me at mark@warkmilson.com.